Non-Alcoholic Drinks to Help You Through Dry January

 If you’re attending a house party and need something to get you through the night, rather than having to constantly faff with mocktails, grab a few bottles of ginger beer.
 It’s tasty and far more sophisticated than grabbing a 2litre bottle of Coke – not to mention one of the most refreshing drinks around.
 For us, one of the best affordable options is Fever Tree’s.
 It’s brewed using a blend of three gingers from Nigeria, Cochin and the Ivory Coast, meaning it comes with a real spicy kick and none of the syrupy sweetness of some other brands.

 While beer and cocktails are the most obvious alternatives, there are still plenty of low-alc wines out there too.
 We like Be Free’s Merlot.
 Carefully selected, the wine has been de-alcoholised using a special method.
 That way it keeps most of its flavour but gives you none of the headaches.
 The merlot still offers some tannin on the tongue.
 Perfect next to meat or pasta dishes.

 BrewDog Nanny State

-Lastly, if you want something a little hoppier than Heineken’s 0.0, get the hoppiest low-alc beer around in BrewDog’s Nanny State.
+Lastly, if you want something a little hoppier than standard alcohol-free brews, get the hoppiest low-alc beer around in BrewDog’s Nanny State.
 Brewed in response to complaints in the media that BrewDog’s high ABV beers encouraged irresponsible drinking, Nanny State has a 0.5% ABV and will appeal to lovers of BrewDog’s characteristic style, using Cascade, Columbus, Centennial, Simcoe and Amarillo hops.
 The result is a light, citrusy and refreshing option for Dry January.